loader-logo

 The term “photolysis” can be broken down into “photo-“, meaning light, and “-lysis”, meaning breaking down.
 Thus, photolysis involves the use of light to break down molecules.
 In the case of photosynthesis, this occurs in the thylakoid membranes of the chloroplasts in plant cells.

 During photolysis, chlorophyll (the pigment that gives plants their green colour) absorbs light energy, usually from the sun.
-This energy is used to split water molecules (H2O) into hydrogen ions (H+), electrons, and oxygen (O2).
-The oxygen is a waste product and is released into the atmosphere, which is why plants are so important for producing the oxygen that we breathe!
+This energy splits water molecules (H2O) into hydrogen ions (H+), electrons, and oxygen (O2).
+The plant releases oxygen as a waste product into the atmosphere, which is why plants are so important for producing the oxygen that we breathe!

-The hydrogen ions and electrons, on the other hand, are used to create two important molecules for the next stage of photosynthesis: ATP (adenosine triphosphate), the energy currency of the cell, and NADPH, a carrier of electrons.
+On the other hand, the process uses hydrogen ions and electrons to create two important molecules for the next stage of photosynthesis: ATP (adenosine triphosphate), the energy currency of the cell, and NADPH, a carrier of electrons.

 Carbon Fixation: The Light-Independent Reactions (Calvin Cycle)